 Suppliers

-This is a management strategy which requires no information on suppliers.
+This is a management strategy that requires no information on suppliers.